Kubwa Five Safaris

 Day 2

-Morning Game Drive | Travel to Eastern Etosha National Park
+Morning Game Drive | Travel To Eastern Etosha National Park

-Morning Game Drive | Travel to Eastern Etosha National Park
+Morning Game Drive | Travel To Eastern Etosha National Park

-This morning, you'll enjoy an early morning game drive at Erindi (if we didn’t do it yesterday) you'll continue north (via Otjiwarongo and Tsumeb) to reach our accommodation on the border of Etosha National Park.
+After breakfast, you'll enjoy an early morning game drive at Erindi (if we didn’t do it yesterday) you'll continue north (via Otjiwarongo and Tsumeb) to reach our accommodation on the border of Etosha National Park.
 You'll have lunch en route to Mushara Bush Camp.

-If time permitting, you'll undertake a late afternoon game drive in Eastern Etosha National Park, one of the largest National Park in Africa, returning to the lodge at sunset.
 The park cannot support the large herds of game found in East Africa but it has a diverse and haunting quality few parks can match.
 Etosha or “the great white place,” owes its unique landscape to the Etosha Pan, a vast shallow depression of approximately 4800 sq km.
 A series of waterholes along the southern edge of the pan attract game into this area.

-Your dinner and overnight stay at Mushara Bush Camp.
+Dinner and overnight at Mushara Bush Camp.

 Main Destination: